Rob Levitt of The Butcher & Larder shares an insider’s perspective.

-The truth is, a good butcher is going to going to use as high a quality ingredient as possible on order to make the best product possible.
+The truth is, a good butcher is going to use as high a quality ingredient as possible in order to make the best product possible.
 And often, just by virtue of starting with whole animals, the quality is improved.

 “Obviously I’m not putting pork chops into the sausage.
-But the qualtiy of the meat is great, since we get our pigs whole.“ said Rob.
-‘It’s our job as good butchers to source great animals, and get to the core of what their end results will be.”
+But the quality of the meat is great since we get our pigs whole,” said Rob.
+“It’s our job as good butchers to source great animals, and get to the core of what their end results will be.”